 - Lengthy period of menstruation – Woman started having menses at an early age (before age 12) or experienced menopause at an older age (after age 52)

 - Women who never had pregnancy – Higher progesterone levels during pregnancy accord a protective effect on the endometrium.

-- History of Polycystic Ovary Syndrome (PCOS)
+- History of Polycystic Ovarian Syndrome (PCOS)